Shivam22042003/Shivam22042003/README.md

 ## About Me

 - 👨‍💻 You can find all of my projects on [GitHub](https://github.com/Shivam22042003).

-- 💬 Feel free to ask me about **HTML, CSS, javascript, and MachineLearning**.
+- 💬 Feel free to ask me about **HTML, CSS, JavaScript, and Machine Learning**.
 - 📫 Reach me at **yadavshivam6033@gmail.com**.
 - ⚡ Fun fact: **I think I'm consistent towards my goal**.

 ## 🤝Connect with Me